Taracque/ionic-plugin-callkit/README.md

 ```

 to let the system know, the call is ended.

 uuid : String = Uniquie identifier of the call.
 In case of incoming call, it is provided by the reportIncomingCall onSuccess callback.

-On android only use
+On android the callscreen should be displayed by the app.
+Use

 ```javascript
 $ionicCallKit.finishRing();
 ```

-to stop the ringtone playing.
+to stop the ringtone playing (either when the call was accepted or was rejected).